 What to do in October

 Crisp air, burnt-orange leaves, waning light — October is a time for settling in before the impending holiday season.
-From pumpkin patches to warm apple cider, there are plenty of ways to embrace the fall season and celebrate all it has to offer.
-Here are a few ideas to get you started.
+Here are a few ways to embrace the month and all it has to offer.